 I was moved and didn’t know how to respond.
-They gave me two books as a gift that I treasured (and still have somewhere): The Prophet by Kahlil Gibran and The Family of Man, a photo essay book based on a popular exhibit at the Museum of Modern Art.
+They gave me two books as a gift that I treasured and still have: The Prophet by Kahlil Gibran and The Family of Man, a photo essay book based on a popular exhibit at the Museum of Modern Art.

 In the books, two NERC members, Ruth Wahtera and Sandi Mosher, had written the following inscriptions: “Each man’s joy is joy to me, each man’s grief is my own” (from John Donne), and “You give but little when you give of your possessions.
 It is when you give of yourself that you truly give” (from Gibran0.

-In penning the inscription, Sandi Mosher wrote and misspelled truly as truely.
+In penning the inscription, Ruth (I believe, or perhaps it was Sandi) wrote and misspelled truly as truely.

 A follow up note.

 Sometime in 1964, I received a letter from Rev. William (Bill) DeWolfe, a soft spoken, decent, thoughtful guy who was a dedicated advisor to LRY.
 He was aware of dissension over the issue of youth autonomy and wondered if something could be done about it.